What to do if your mortgage lender starts court action

 The lender’s representative may approach you before the hearing to try and negotiate.

 Don't feel pressured into agreeing repayment terms that you can’t afford.
-You can wait for the judge to look at your case.
+You should wait for the judge to look at your case.

-You can also ask a duty adviser to speak on your behalf.
+You can also ask a duty adviser to negotiate with them for you.

 If you need to talk to someone, we’ll do our best to help